 The diagram includes some essential services such as servers (VMs), network appliances, and DNS.
 It includes common applications that are found in most IT environments and run on virtual machines or physical servers.
 It also includes various types of databases, both SQL and non-SQL.
 Organizations usually have a file server that shares files throughout the company.
 Lastly, the Active Directory Domain Service, a widespread infrastructure component, handles user credentials.
 The diagram includes all these components in the on-premises environment.

 Office 365 environment

 This example environment contains traditional office applications, such as Word, Excel, PowerPoint, Outlook, and OneNote.
 Depending on the type of license, it might also include other applications, such as OneDrive, Exchange, Sharepoint, and Teams.
-In the diagram, these are represented by an icon for Microsoft 365 (formerly Office 365) apps and an icon for Azure Active Directory (Azure AD).
-Users must be authenticated to obtain access to Microsoft 365 applications, and Azure AD acts as the identity provider.
-Microsoft 365 authenticates users against the same type of Azure AD that Azure uses.
-In most organizations, the Azure AD tenant is the same for both Azure and Microsoft 365.
+In the diagram, these are represented by an icon for Microsoft 365 (formerly Office 365) apps and an icon for Microsoft Entra ID.
+Users must be authenticated to obtain access to Microsoft 365 applications, and Microsoft Entra ID acts as the identity provider.
+Microsoft 365 authenticates users against the same type of Microsoft Entra ID that Azure uses.
+In most organizations, the Microsoft Entra ID tenant is the same for both Azure and Microsoft 365.

 This layer represents Azure public cloud services, including virtual machines, virtual networks, platforms as services, web applications, databases, storage, identity services, and more.
 For more information about Azure, see Azure documentation.